-Salil focuses on infrastructure software and open source, and has invested $150M into 35 companies over 9 years, mostly early, including BCV companies Typesafe (the Scala language; Akka and Play frameworks for Java), Redis Labs (the Redis NoSQL database), Hazelcast (in-memory data-grids for Java), Aria Systems (ERP for recurring revenue businesses), Iron.io (queues and workers in the cloud), ZeroTurnaround (faster Java redeployments), Tealium (marketing data infrastructure), APImetrics (API testing and performance management), Frame (better Citrix), and Dynatrace (application performance management).
+Salil focuses on infrastructure software and open source, and has invested $150M into 35 companies over 9 years, mostly early, including BCV companies Typesafe (the Scala language; Akka and Play frameworks for Java), Redis Labs (the Redis NoSQL database), Hazelcast (in-memory data-grids for Java), Aria Systems (ERP for recurring revenue businesses), Iron.io (queues and workers in the cloud), Concurrent (Cascading and Driven), ZeroTurnaround (faster Java redeployments), Tealium (marketing data infrastructure), APImetrics (API testing and performance management), Frame (better Citrix), and Dynatrace (application performance management).
 Prior to BCV Salil spent seven years as General Partner at Bay Partners.